 “As I return from a marvelous week in Tuscany, it is impossible not to reflect on what made this trip so special.
 And it was not only the beautiful sites we visited, the delicious food that we tasted or the great wine that we drank.
 Those were amazing, of course, but what made it even more unique and special was the composition of friends, the gift of a trip abroad and the history that we had in common.”Dominique Kliger, adjunct faculty, Fox School of Business, Fall 2019

 According to Dr. Kliger, when you sign up for a college experience, it’s impossible to conceive of all the benefits you’ll receive in addition to what you’ll learn in the classroom.
 It isn’t until graduation—or sometimes years later—that you look back and appreciate your time at the Fox School.
-For Dominique Kliger, adjunct faculty member at the Fox School and director of Online Graduate Programs at the College of Science and Technology, it took a reunion in Tuscany with her peers to remind her of how important it is to build connections in every stage of your life.
+For Dominique Kliger, adjunct faculty member at the Fox School and director of Online Graduate Programs at the College of Science and Technology, it took a Tuscan reunion in the summer of 2019 with her peers to remind her of how important it is to build connections in every stage of your life.

 Originally from Brazil, Kliger came to Temple University to pursue a graduate degree in communications.
 Like many international students who earn an education abroad, Kliger needed to cultivate a support system—and she looked to her college experience for help.

 “(Your program) offers you so many opportunities to connect with others, learn from their cultural backgrounds and create wonderful memories,” says Kliger about making the friends whom she would travel to Tuscany 30 years later.